viniciusmorgado/ffi-toolkit/README.md

 2. **Error Handling** - Convert Rust's Result type to a C-compatible format
 3. **String Conversion** - Transform between Rust strings and C strings

-Originally developed by Mozilla and now maintained as a community fork, this library helps you create safer, more reliable FFI interfaces with minimal boilerplate code.

 ## Installation

 Add the following to your `Cargo.toml`: